 The Icelandic government has developed a national policy on lifelong learning, in keeping with EU educational policies, and in 2010 The Adult Education Act was passed, manifesting formal acknowledgement of educational suppliers in adult education / continuing education as well as governmental financial support (Alþingi, 2010).
-The Act extended the operations of The Education and Training Service Centre to include the civil service employees' union (BSRB), so that its continuing educational services now cover the full extent of the labour market.
-The owners of The Education and Training Service Centre are The Icelandic Confederation of Labour (Alþýðusamband Íslands, 2012), The Confederation of Icelandic Employers (Samtök Atvinnulífsins, 2012), The Federation of State and Municipal Employees (BSRB, 2012), The Ministry of Finance (Ministry of Finance, 2012) and The Association of Local Authorities in Iceland (Samband Íslenskra Sveitarfélaga, 2012).
+The Act extended the operations of The Education and Training Service Centre to include the civil service employees' union (BSRB), so that its continuing education and Training Service Centre are The Icelandic Confederation of Labour (Alþýðusamband Íslands, 2012), The Confederation of Icelandic Employees (BSRB, 2012), The Ministry of Finance (Ministry of Finance, 2012) and The Association of Local Authorities in Iceland (Samband Íslenskra Sveitarfélaga, 2012).